mbish/StatsDedupe/README.md

 A backend for statsd that aggregates and ages out set data based on arbitrary time limits

-The syntax for the age of a set value is
+The syntax for the expiration of a set value is

 `key:value|s|#age`
 OR